 - Have personal privacy respected.
 Privacy curtains are used in semi-private rooms.

 - Confidential treatment of all communications and records pertaining to your care and stay at Southern California Hospital at Culver City.
 You have the right to access information contained in your medical record within a reasonable amount of time.

 - Receive care in a safe setting, free from mental, physical, sexual or verbal abuse and neglect, exploitation, retaliation, discrimination, coercion or harassment.
 You have the right to access protective and advocacy services including notifying government agencies of neglect or abuse.
 You also have the right to be informed, when appropriate, of patient rights in advance of furnishing or discontinuing patient care whenever possible as allowed under state law.

 - Be free from chemical, physical restraints and/or seclusion of any form used as a means of coercion, discipline, convenience or retaliation by staff.

 - Reasonable continuity of care and to know in advance the time and location of appointments as well as the identity of the persons providing the care.

 - Be informed by the physician or a delegate of continuing healthcare requirements and options following discharge from the hospital.
 You have the right to be involved in the development and implementation of your discharge plan.
 Upon your request, a friend or family member may be provided with this information.

 - Know which hospital rules and policies apply to your conduct while a patient.

 - Designate and exclude visitors of your choosing, if you have decision-making capacity.
-However, SCH-CC has the right to establish reasonable restrictions upon visitation, including restrictions upon the hours of visitation and the number of visitors.
+However, Southern California Hospital at Culver City has the right to establish reasonable restrictions upon visitation, including restrictions upon the hours of visitation and the number of visitors.